ChristoforosNicolaou/Application-Server-C/README.txt

 or
 $ gcc -o tls_server tls_server.c helper_functions.c queue.c -lssl -lcrypto -lpthread -Wno-deprecated-declarations -Wall

+Use "make clean" to remove executable and other .o files

 //-------------------------Configue------------------------//

 Inside config.txt you can configure the number of threads, server port, home folder and the hostname of the https server.